Looking for tips to get more matches on Bumble?

 With that said, the one thing I do like about Bumble Boost is that you’ll also get second chances with women who don’t reach out to you within 24 hours.
 In fairness, sometimes 24 hours isn’t enough of a window to really respond to someone, so giving a bit of an extension could sometimes be worth looking into.

-My Final Thoughts: 7 Tips to Get More Matches on Dating App Bumble
+8 Tips to Get More Matches on Bumble: Conclusion

 In conclusion, Bumble is a huge step up from Tinder–that is, if your intentions are more serious and aimed towards finding someone special.
 In addition, Bumble is really great for men, because it reverses the stereotypical gender roles and forces women to instigate the first move.